Category: All posts

 Note: You will find the code below in our Colab notebook.

-In this section, we will install and import the necessary libraries for hybrid search and show you how to set up Cohere.
-It offers advanced LLMs and tailored RAG capabilities for enterprise use cases, effectively addressing real-world challenges.
-This article will leverage Cohere embedding models for semantic search.
+In our example, we'll leverage Cohere embedding models for semantic search.
 To get started, head to Cohere and sign up.
 After that, generate your API key, which you will need to access the embedding model, as seen below:

 You will need the following libraries for our hybrid search.